Termination of Contract by Mutual Consent

 - Check for a notice provision, which requires formal written correspondence between the parties.

 - Draft a letter explaining your desire to terminate the contract by mutual agreement and the reasons why you believe this course of action is beneficial to both parties.

 - Mail the letter to the other party to be in compliance with the notice clause in your agreement.

 Keep in mind that when terminating a contract, if the other party is unwilling to consent to the termination but you have determined he or she has violated a material portion of the contract, you may have grounds to terminate the contract for cause.

-If you need help with a termination of a contract by mutual consent, you can post your legal need on UpCounsel's marketplace.
-Upcounsel accepts only the top 5 percent of lawyers to its site.
+If you need help with the termination of a contract by mutual consent, you can post your legal need on UpCounsel's marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.